wildtechgarden/www-wildtechgarden/content/education-academic/2021-03-08-intro-to-raspberry-pi-os.md

 * Very popular amongst hobbyists due to low price while still being fully functional (even ignoring the appeal of easy electronics integration).
 * Not designed for industrial or mission-critical applications.

-{{< figure alt="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" caption="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" src="/assets/images/PiBoardOfficialCase.jpg" size="400x" >}}
+{{< figure class="three-quarter-width" alt="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" caption="Raspberry Pi 2 in an official strawberry red and white case in the palm of a human hand, with top cover removed and Pi 2 circuit board showing" src="/assets/images/PiBoardOfficialCase.jpg" >}}

 ## About Raspberry Pi OS